 Sault’s second album arrived merely four months after the first – I’m not sure what the title refers to.
 Possibly it was scheduled for release in July, but arrived in September 2019.
 It’s very similar to their debut – information is scant on Sault’s releases, but it’s certainly plausible that these songs were outtakes from their first record.

 The strongest song is the one that sounds least similar to their other work – ‘Friends’ is a lush and breezy ballad with beautiful vocals from Cleo Sol.
-There are strong grooves like ‘Living In America’ and ‘No Bullshit’, but the song-writing isn’t as memorable as on the first volume.
-7 is the only Sault album to date not to feature instrumentals – while instrumentals on pop albums often feel like filler, Sault are excellent at using them for pacing.
+There are strong grooves like ‘Living In America’ and ‘No Bullshit’, but the songwriting isn’t as memorable as in the first volume.
+7 doesn’t feature instrumentals – while instrumentals on pop albums often feel like filler, Sault are excellent at using them for pacing.

-For a second album in four months 7 is impressive, but it’s still Sault’s least substantial record.
+For their second album in four months, 7 is impressive, but it’s still Sault’s least substantial early record.

 Untitled (Black Is)

-Sault expanded their sound on their 2020 albums, adding disco and Afrobeats to their musical palette while maintaining their minimalist aesthetic.
-Untitled (Black Is) was released only a month after the wake of the George Floyd killing.
+Sault expand their sound on their 2020 albums, adding disco and Afrobeats to their musical palette while maintaining their minimalist aesthetic.
+Untitled (Black Is) was released only a month after the George Floyd killing.
 With the lack of information available about Sault, it’s impossible to know whether songs like ‘Wildfires’, speaking out against police brutality, were direct responses to the incident or were written earlier.

 Key tracks include ‘Bow’ with guest vocalist Michael Kiwanuka, where the African rhythms and acid guitar fill out their sound more than usual.
-‘Wildfires’ is gorgeous, recalling 1990s trip hop alongside soul.
-‘Eternal Life’ is pretty gospel, while ‘Monsters’ builds off an ominous synth riff.
+‘Wildfires’ is gorgeous, recalling 1990s trip-hop alongside soul.
+‘Eternal Life’ has gospel influences, while ‘Monsters’ builds off an ominous synth riff.

 Their minimalist sound isn’t my preference, but there’s a lot of amazing material on Sault’s two 2020 discs, especially on Untitled (Black Is).